-Invest in or create a reliable reporting system to always have a streamlined hub of information and insights.
-Make this system accessible to your reps so they can have transparent visibility into their metrics.
+Invest in creating a reliable reporting system for a streamlined hub of information and insights.
+Make this system accessible to your reps so they can have visibility into their metrics.

-It’s also important that you receive feedback from your team so you can continue growing in your coaching role.
-This means having open communication with your reps and the willingness to be flexible to their immediate needs.
+It's also important to receive feedback from your team so you can continue growing as a sales coach.
+This means having open communication with your reps and being flexible with regard to their immediate needs.

-Keep a 1:1 file to document feedback & individual progress.
-Review how far they have come on a quarterly basis – it’s just as important for them to see their growth as it is for you.
+Keep a 1:1 file to document feedback & progress.
+Review their progress on a quarterly basis – it's just as important for them to see their growth as it is for you.

 - Centralize dashboards